MicrosoftDocs/power-automate-docs/articles/ui-flows/create-desktop.md

 - Right clicks may not play back correctly.
 In such case, while recording, click left to focus UI flows on the target user interface element, and then right click.

-- If UI flows no longer records or plays back Windows applications after installing a new version, uninstall the previous version and then install a new version.
+- If UI flows no longer records or plays back Windows applications after installing a new version, confirm you have the [latest version](https://go.microsoft.com/fwlink/?linkid=2102613&clcid=0x409).

 ### Unsupported application types